 Now that we got those things out of the way, I promise that I'm going to share some rough ranges for costs that you can expect.

-Before I do, please read this list here.
-I am providing all of these numbers under the assumption that we are:
+Before I do, I want you to know that I am providing all of these numbers under the assumption that we are:

 - Hosting a Saturday evening wedding, during peak season of May - October